DECLARING A SOCIOLOGY MAJOR

 Welcome to the Department of Sociology at the University of Chicago!
 Students may enter the program at any time upon completion of any social sciences core sequence but no later than the enrollment period of spring quarter their third year.

 Before declaring the major, students should 1) review all the relevant material posted on our website and 2) discuss their plans with their College adviser.
 Step 3 is to complete the online enrollment form, available here.
 (This includes a short entry survey and should take you no more than 10 minutes to complete).
-4) Make sure you sign up for our listserv (email@example.com), which is jointly maintained by the Director of Undergraduate Studies and the Department Secretary.
+4) Make sure you subscribe to our listserv, which is jointly maintained by the Director of Undergraduate Studies and the Department Secretary.
 Rest assured: We use our listserv judiciously, to communicate important deadlines and research opportunities; this means no cat photos and no chain letters.

 Students are encouraged to complete the required introductory sociology courses (SOCI 20002 and 20005) as early as possible, and to enroll in a required methodology course by Spring quarter of their third year, the first quarter of the B.A.
 Thesis Seminar.